aws-amplify/docs/js/tutorials/building-ionic-4-apps/index.md

 #### Create the Home Page View

-Our Home Page will display a sign-in/sign-out form.
-In the final app the auth UI will be generated by Amplify UI components, but for now, let's add some buttons to the Home Page view, so we can test the auth states on our apps.
+Our Home Page will display a user sign-in/sign-up form.
+In the final version of the app the UI will be generated by Amplify UI components, but for now, let's add some buttons to the view so that we can change the auth state.

 Create the view file *src/app/homeTab/homeTab.page.html* with the following code: